phetsims/phet-info/checklists/code_review_checklist.md

 * Delete the Table of Contents section, since the links will be incorrect.
 * Delete items and sections that are not relevant.
 * Replace {{GITHUB_ISSUE_LINK}} with links to GitHub issue.
+* Fill in (or delete) the "Specific Instructions" section.

 ---